Nolan Arenado Player Props: Cardinals vs. Giants

 Nolan Arenado At The Plate

-- Arenado leads St. Louis in slugging percentage (.386) thanks to five extra-base hits.
+- Arenado leads St. Louis with a slugging percentage of .386, fueled by five extra-base hits.

-- Among the qualifying batters in MLB play, he ranks 49th in batting average, 84th in on-base percentage, and 109th in slugging.
+- Among the qualifying hitters in baseball, he ranks 50th in batting average, 87th in on-base percentage, and 110th in slugging.

 - Arenado has had a hit in 17 of 22 games this season (77.3%), including multiple hits seven times (31.8%).

-- He has homered in two of 22 games played this year, and in 2.1% of his plate appearances.
+- In 22 games played this season, he has gone deep in two of them.

-- In 31.8% of his games this year, Arenado has had at least one RBI.
-He's picked up more than one in 18.2% and driven in three or more of his team's runs in three contests.
+- Arenado has driven home a run in seven games this year (31.8%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on three occasions..

-- In eight games this year (36.4%), he has scored, including multiple runs twice.
+- In eight games this season (36.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.